mrthreeplates/TRS-80_floppy_remapper/README.md

 1. Plug in the remapper board into the socket.
 1. WIP ...
 Locate the EXTBUS signal... this goes to pin 1 of ...., this is U95 on my board.
 Cut the trace above pin 1 of U95
 1. Connect the grabber connector to pin 1 of U95.
 Connect the other end to the EXTBUS output of the remapper board.
+1. Note: the remaining 2 pins on the output signal header are not used on the M4.
 1. (optional) connect your disable switch to the remapper board.
 1. Put your TRS-80 back together.